ltsp/ltsp/docs/ltsp-ipxe.8.md

 Windows, and that you copied a live CD into C:\ltsp\ubuntu.iso, and you want your LTSP clients to use that for speed.
 First, disable Windows fast boot and hibernation, so that Linux is able to mount its partition.
-Then create the following "method" in the LOCAL CONTENTS section of ltsp.ipxe:
+Then create the following "method" in ltsp.ipxe:

 ```ipxe
 :local_image